On the Morita invariance of Categorical Enumerative Invariants: Definition of categorical enumerative invariants

 with $g\geq 0$, $k\geq 1$, $l\geq 0$, and $2-2g-k-l<0$. \end{thm}

 To obtain invariants from $\rho^\CC_{g,k,l}$'s one needs to overcome the difficulty that the moduli spaces $M_{g,k,l}^{\sf fr}$ are non-compact since we are only dealing with smooth surfaces.
-One natural approach to this problem is to extend this action to the Deligne-Mumford compactification, assuming furthermore that $\CC$ is smooth (and hence it also satisfies the Hodge-to-de-Rham degeneration property by Kaledin~\cite{Kal}).
+One natural approach to this problem is to extend this action to the Deligne-Mumford compactification, assuming furthermore that $\CC$ satisfies the Hodge-to-de-Rham degeneration property (which follows from smoothness by Kaledin~\cite{Kal}).
 This was conjectured by Kontsevich-Soibelman~\cite{KS}.

 Following Costello, in~\cite{CT} we take a different (but still closely related) route which completely bypasses the Deligne-Mumford compactification.
-One of the key idea is due to Sen-Zwiebach~\cite{SenZwi} who introduced a differential graded Lie algebra (DGLA) structure on normalized singular chains of moduli spaces of smooth curves.
+One of the key ideas is due to Sen-Zwiebach~\cite{SenZwi} who introduced a differential graded Lie algebra (DGLA) structure on the normalized singular chains of moduli spaces of smooth curves.
 This idea is further implemented in the combinatorial setup in~\cite{CCT}.

 Indeed, for an integer $k\geq 1$, denote by $\underline{\sgn_k}[-k]$ the rank one local system over $M_{g,k,l}^\fr$ whose fiber over a Riemann surface $(\Sigma, p_1,\ldots,p_k,q_1,\ldots,q_l,\phi_1,\ldots,\phi_k,\psi_1,\ldots,\psi_l)$ is the sign representation of the symmetric group $S_k$ on the set $\{ p_1,\ldots, p_k\}$, shifted by $[-k]$.
 For simplicity, we often write this local system as $\underline{\sgn}$ when the integer $k$ is clear from the context.
 The combinatorial version of Sen-Zwiebach's DGLA is given by